Samiatjaji/BANK-LOANS-REPORT/README.md

 ![form](https://github.com/user-attachments/assets/9996cfa9-abe0-42cf-86f3-180a29d460b4)

-BACK STORY year 2021
 # Introduction
-This is an excel project on a bank loan data.
+This is an excel project on a bank loan data from the US in the year 2021.
 This project is to analyse and derive insights to answer critical questions and allow these Insights/answers provided to be used to make better decisions going forward as a bank.

 # Dataset used
 The dataset was downloaded from kaggle.
 Download [here](https://github.com/Samiatjaji/BANK-LOANS-REPORT/blob/main/financial_loan.csv)